Busy? You can listen to this article in Fiona’s seven-minute podcast.

 Can ghosts follow you?

-No, not usually.
-Ghostly phenomena seem tied to locations.
+Ghostly phenomena seem tied to specific locations.

-If ghosts could go somewhere else, they probably would.
+In most cases, I believe that if ghosts could go somewhere else, they probably would.
 (If you had a choice, would you spend relentless years at a site where people ignore you, or are afraid of you?
 Probably not.)

 Exceptions to this rule are rare.